fnordoglargh/metametalmapper/README.md

 Call `python meta_metal_mapper.py` each time with one of the following
 parameters:

-1. `-b -f data/true_kings.lnks`: Uses the supplied file with band names, crawls all of them and puts data in to the database.
+1. `-c data/true_kings.lnks`: Uses the supplied file with band names, crawls all of them and puts data in to the database.
-2. `-x`: Prints analysis into terminal and generates several files with exported data.
+2. `-y ALL`: Prints analysis into terminal and generates several files with exported data.

 Please note that the analysis is across the entire database and might result in